laanp/Icarus_Mods_Separated/laanp-NoPurpleSky_Readme.md

-laanp-NoPurpleSky_v1_w111_P.pak
+laanp-NoPurpleSky_v1_w112_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.1.14.118795 (Week: 111)
+Compatible with Icarus Version: Rev. 2.1.15.119165 (Week: 112)

 ## Description:
-This mod will switch the Promethius map to replace Grasslands biomes to normal forest atmosphere colors.
+This mod will switch the Prometheus map to replace Grasslands biomes to normal forest atmosphere colors.

 ### Changes:
 - No more ugly purple sky in the Grasslands area